zicht/standards-php/Zicht/readme.md

 - All constants, both global and class constants are `UPPERCASED_AND_UNDERSCORED`
 - Excessive whitespace is discouraged, i.e. more than two lines of whitespace and whitespace before the end of a scope (before a closing '}') causes warnings

+# Usage #

+Install PHPCS through pear:

+    pear install PHP_CodeSniffer

+Install the Zicht directory in the PHPCS library:

+    cd /usr/lib/php/PHP/CodeSniffer/Standards/
+    cp ~/path/to/Zicht .

+Run the codechecker on your code:

+    phpcs --standard=Zicht ./my/library/

+Read it and weep :)